dominicbeesley/blitter-vhdl-6502/doc/API.md

 When accessing ChipRAM on a MOS compatible system it is advised that the memory layout be divined using the OSWORD 99 calls available through the Utility ROM wherever possible.

+### BB RAM

+Battery backed RAM present on Mk.2, Mk.3 and C20K boards, typically there is one megabyte of RAM that repeats here.

 #### Paula